SteeltoeOSS/Documentation/api/v3/messaging/rabbitmq-intro.md

     var builder = WebApplication.CreateBuilder(args);

-    // Configure the rabbit client connection;
+    // Configure the RabbitMQ client connection;
     builder.services.AddRabbitMQConnection(builder.Configuration);

-    // Add steeltoe rabbit services
+    // Add Steeltoe services for RabbitMQ
     builder.services.AddRabbitServices();

-    // Add the steeltoe rabbit admin client... will be used to declare queues below builder.services.AddRabbitAdmin();
+    // Add the Steeltoe RabbitMQ admin client... will be used to declare queues below builder.services.AddRabbitAdmin();

-    // Add the rabbit client template used for send and receiving messages builder.services.AddRabbitTemplate();
+    // Add the RabbitMQ client template used for send and receiving messages builder.services.AddRabbitTemplate();

     // ...